 Some people have pain when gas is present in the intestine.
 When gas collects on the left side of the colon, the pain can be confused with heart disease.
 When it collects on the right side of the colon, the pain may feel like the pain associated with gallstones or appendicitis.

 What diagnostic tests are used?

-The possibility of colon cancer is usually evaluated in people 50 years of age and older.
-This possibility also is evaluated in those with a family history of colorectal cancer, especially if they have never had a colon examination (sigmoidoscopy or colonoscopy).
+- The possibility of colon cancer is usually tested in people 50 years of age and older.
+This possibility also is tested in those with a family history of colorectal cancer, especially if they have never had a colon examination (sigmoidoscopy or colonoscopy).
 These tests may also be appropriate for someone with unexplained weight loss, diarrhea, or blood not visible (occult blood) in the stool.